Last Updated on April 15, 2023 by Jessica Lauren Vine

 RV payments go from anywhere between $250 to $700, depending on the type of RV you want to buy, the length of the loan, and the borrower’s credit score.

-Choosing a State to Buy Your RV – Conclusion
+What Is the Cheapest State to Buy an RV? – Conclusion

 Now you know more about choosing a good state to buy your next RV.
 You’ve got the answer to, “What is the cheapest state to buy an RV?”
 Now it’s time to get your RV and start adventuring.